• Skip to primary navigation

 Can I use light soy sauce or low sodium soy sauce instead?

 Yes, feel free to substitute with light soy sauce or low-sodium soy sauce.
-But please start by adding 1 tsp at a time to taste.
+But please start by adding 1 teaspoon at a time to taste.
 Light soy sauce is saltier than regular and dark soy sauce.

 What kind of oil can I use?